 This week, an appeal was brought to the UK Supreme Court by the Northern Ireland Human Rights Commission (NIHRC), arguing that NI’s laws breached the human rights of its population.
 Three women, all of whom had been refused abortions in Northern Ireland – despite being told that their unborn babies would die before, during or shortly after birth – spoke alongside an NIHRC barrister in support of the appeal.

 Liam Gibson, from the Society for the Protection of Unborn Children, called the hearing “an attack on the life of unborn children, particularly the disabled”.
 Alongside this society, many Northern Irish Catholic bishops, and other pro-life groups, spoke against the reform of abortion laws at the Supreme Court.
-But when a baby is destined for a life of suffering, or no life at all, surely denying the mother an abortion is the most cruel and inhumane option when she has to live with the fact that she’ll never get to love and nurture her child like the majority of other mothers?
+But when a baby is destined for a life of suffering, or no life at all, surely denying the mother an abortion is the most cruel and inhumane option?
+Forcing her to carry a baby, knowing that she’ll never get to love and nurture her child?

 On the 29th June of this year, the British government announced that Northern Irish women would be entitled to free NHS abortions in England, after a Labour-led campaign – prior to this, they would have to pay around £900, on top of flights and accommodation.
 While this is a step in the right direction, it just isn’t good enough.
 In a country where over two thirds of the population believe abortion laws are too strict (according to a poll by Amnesty International NI), we shouldn’t have to travel across the sea, and pay for travel and accommodation, to terminate a pregnancy.